ChrisLoucaides/ChrisLoucaides/README.md

 ---

 <p>I'm a Computer Science with Management student at Queen Mary University of London.
 Enthusiastic about web technologies and frameworks.
-Currently on a placement year at Sky UK working as a Java Software Developer.</p>
+Have just finished a placement year at Sky UK working as a Java Software Developer.</p>

 ---